248W5A0409/Ripple-Carry-Adder-using-open-source-VLSI-tools/README.md

 3. Floorplanning & Power Delivery Network (PDN)

 The core area is defined, I/O pins are placed along the boundaries, and tap/decap cells are inserted.
 Following this, the PDN is generated—creating the robust metal grid of VDD and GND stripes to power the core evenly.

+NOTE: You can view these '.odb' files in your results of respective floorplan/placement/routing using openroad Steps to view '.odb' files:
+1. open the openlane docker container using 'make mount'
+2. Go to the path required using 'cd /path'
+3. run 'openroad -gui'
+4. In the openroad window give TCL command at the bottom - 'read_db your_file_name.odb'

 ![Floorplanning](rca_screenshots/floorplane.png)